themanyone/FindAImage/README.md

 ## Start LLAVA Server

-If you have more than 4GB VRAM, you can remove -ngl option.
+If you have more than 4GB VRAM, you can remove -ngl option to offload all layers to GPU.
 We are using a different port than normal for this dedicated server.
 Feel free to change it, and modify the chat clients with the new port.

 - Text & image (Download any GGUF.
 We are using IQ4_NL quantized model, about 3GiB).
 - We use -a "model-alias" with "llava", "vision", "vox" or "omni" to tell our program to use those capabilities.